Bempong-Sylvester-Obese/Food-segmentation-with-pre-trained-model/readme.md

 4. Click "Segment Food" to process the image

-5. View the results showing both the original image and the segmented object
+5. View the results showing both the original image and the segmented object with transparent background

-### Jupyter Notebook
+### Google Colab Notebook

-1. Open `Food_Segmentation.ipynb` in Jupyter Notebook
+1. Open `Food_Segmentation.ipynb` in Google Colab
 2. Run the cells sequentially to:
-   - Set up the environment
+   - Set up the environment (automatic in Colab)
+   - Clone and install model repositories
    - Download and load models
    - Perform segmentation on sample images
    - Analyze results